jbacus/deepdesign/Documents/Deep Design, Defined.md

-[[Design]] is the most ancient, modern, difficult, cheapest, and most valuable human activity in the world. [[Deep Design desires willful consequences]] that are visible against the complex background of the most [[irreducible problems]] of our time in ways that orthodox Design Thinking can't reach.
+[[Design]] is the most ancient, modern, difficult, cheapest, and most valuable human activity in the world. [[Deep Design desires willful consequences]] that are visible against the complex background of the most [[irreducible problems]] of our time.

 Herbert Simon's [[Science of the Artificial]] has been coopted and systematized beyond all recognition in the contemporary practice of "[[Design Thinking]]."
 We recognize a deeper need.

-Design is deepened when we recognize that it operates at [[more than surface levels]].
-Below every design solution, there is a deeper solution waiting to be addressed.
-Deep Design acknowledges that [[Wicked problems are the only design problems worth working on.]] and suggests that perhaps [[all design problems are Wicked]].
+Design is deepened when we recognize that problems operate at [[more than surface levels]].
+Below every proposed design solution, there is a deeper solution waiting to be addressed.
+Deep Design acknowledges that [[Wicked problems are the only design problems worth working on.|wicked problems are the only problems worth working on]] and suggests that perhaps [[all design problems are Wicked]].
+Further, deep design acknowledges [[pace layering]] and recognizes that deepened designs are those that have the longest lasting value.

 As Stewart Brand reminds us, ”[[We are as gods, and we might as well get good at it]].”
 Never before has humanity been endowed with such power to shape the environment we live in to meet and exceed our expectations of need.
 Never before have designers had such a responsibility to do it right.